By a Flight Safety Australia reader

-I departed at about 10:30am, and the first segment to St Arnaud was uneventful, albeit a bit hot and bumpy.
+I departed at about 10:30 am and the first segment to St Arnaud was uneventful, albeit a bit hot and bumpy.
 After completing a few touch and goes, I departed overhead towards my next landing point at Echuca.
 It was at this time that I wished I had eaten more before I left, as my stomach was starting to give me grief.
 The hot and bumpy conditions only made things worse.
-Then I realised that the aircraft I was flying was fitted with air conditioning; an aftermarket feature designed for a sick pilot like me, flying in 43-degree heat, who was in desperate need of some relief.
+Then I realised the aircraft was fitted with air conditioning, an aftermarket feature designed for a sick pilot like me, flying in 43-degree heat, who was in desperate need of some relief.
 I’d never used the air con before, but hey, how hard could it be?
 ‘High’ or ‘low’, ‘on’ or ‘off’?
-‘I’ll take ‘high’ and ‘on’ please Mr. Cessna,’ I said to myself.
-Soon I was cool as a cucumber, and happily on my way to Echuca.
+‘I’ll take “high” and “on” please, Mr Cessna,’ I said to myself.
+Soon I was cool as a cucumber and happily on my way to Echuca.

-At about 400 ft, I glanced down at the tachometer, and was surprised to see a reading of about 350 rpm.
+At about 400 feet, I glanced down at the tachometer and was surprised to see a reading of about 350 rpm.
 The normal reading is about 1500 rpm.
-A few seconds later, at what I think was about 300 ft, the engine and propeller stopped dead.
-I can’t recall exactly what happened after this point, but the next thing I can remember was touching down on the grass area just past the perimeter fence, and rolling onto the sealed runway.
+A few seconds later, at what I think was about 300 feet, the engine and propeller stopped dead!
+I can’t recall exactly what happened after this point, but the next thing I can remember was touching down on the grass area just past the perimeter fence and rolling onto the sealed runway.

 ‘What had just happened,’ I thought.
 ‘Was that an engine failure?
 I think it was.
 What do I do now?
 Maybe you should try the engine failure checks?
 Yes, I’ll try that.’

-It haunts me to think what the outcome might have been had I been on a runway with trees on the approach, or lost power just a few seconds earlier than had happened.
-Nowadays, I always check for air conditioning off before any landing, and more importantly, I give the checklists a lot more respect.
-I love my flying, and I hope to make it a safe career for myself.
-Hopefully my story will cause others to learn from my mistake, and maybe even save a life.
+It haunts me to think what the outcome might have been had I been on a runway with trees on the approach or lost power just a few seconds earlier than had happened.
+Now I always check for air conditioning off before any landing and, more importantly, I give the checklists a lot more respect.
+I love my flying and hope to make it a safe career for myself.
+Hopefully, my story will cause others to learn from my mistake and maybe even save a life.